Hans Hammarskiöld: Career

 Hammarskiöld was born in 1925 in Stockholm.
 His breakthrough as a professional photographer came in the 1950s when he worked all over the world.
 In 1955 his work, along with that of his wife Caroline Hebbe, was selected by Edward Steichen for the world-touring Museum of Modern Art exhibition and book The Family of Man, seen by 9 million visitors.
 Hammarskiöld worked 1954-1956 for British Vogue.

 Hammarskiöld was the last surviving member of the group Tio fotografer (Ten Photographers), which formed in 1958 and was influential in Swedish photography for decades as the illustrations agency Tiofoto.
 The group included Sten Didrik Bellander (1921–2001), Harry Dittmar, Sven Gillsäter (1921–2001), Rune Hassner (1928–2003), Hans Malmberg (1927-1977), Pål-Nils Nilsson (1929–2002), Georg Oddner (1923-2007), and Lennart Olson (1925–2010).

 He is best known as a portraitist and art photographer.
 Examples of Hammarskiöld's portraiture are his humorous photographs of pop artist Claes Oldenburg in 1966 carrying a huge tube of toothpaste, Pontus Hultén shouting and dressed in an over-decorated coat in 1984, and his profile portrait of Professor Ragnar Josephson in 1965.

+In connection with the centennial anniversary of his birth, Fotografiska Stockholm presented the exhibition Hans Hammarskiöld: A Life of Highlights, in 2025.